“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Not exactly Henry.
 Our David project is more of a professional

 experiment.
-It is an experiment like none other ever attempted and that
+It is an experiment like none

 is why I am asking you to be a part of it.